HG2051-ntu/HG2051-ntu.github.io/src/project1.md

 #### Understand the code

-Starter code in your repo parses the CoNLL-U file and allows you to modify the output.
-You should first read through the code and try to understand how it works: how does the code extract existing words and POS tags? how are particular verses extracted?
+Starter code in your repo parses the CoNLL-U file and creates a new file for editing.
+You should first read through the code and try to understand how it works: how does the code extract verses?
+Additional code at [taggedPBC/recipes/](https://github.com/lingdoc/taggedPBC/tree/main/recipes) illustrates other ways to access the corpora and generate output.

 #### Understand the language

 Look for existing research on this language.
 Since the data comes from a Bible translation, there should be at least one or two papers describing some aspect(s) of the language.
-Existing research may be found via the `Ethnologue` and `Glottolog` links in the [list of languages](project_lgs_HG2051.html).
+Existing research may be found via the `Ethnologue` and `Glottolog` links in the [list of languages](project_lgs_HG2051).
+You can also find wordlists for most of these languages on the [ASJP Database](https://asjp.clld.org) site.

 #### Identify POS tags in the dataset